 To receive a refund, students must drop their class(es) by the date stated on the academic calendar.
 Refunds for dropping classes are processed approximately every two weeks.
 Students who choose to drop a class within the refund period need to allow two to four weeks to receive a refund in the mail.
-Students may contact Student Accounts at 541-867-8151 with any questions.
+Payments made by credit card will be refunded back to the card used at the time of payment.
+Students may contact Student Accounts at 541-867-8551 with any questions.